GarettMorrison/Blog/content/posts/In Progress.md

 ---

-There are a number of projects I am either still working on or have not yet written a full post about.
-This page is a way for me to track progress and have an online record of things that I am currently working on.
+There are a number of projects I am either still working on or too small for full write-up.
+This page exists so I have some documentation of them without making 20 single-paragraph posts.

 {{<NiceLine>}}